U.S. new home sales fall sharply; house prices rise

 Sales dropped 13.4 percent to an annual rate of 394,000 units, the Commerce Department said on Friday.

-The reading, which was well below economists' expectations, could be a sign that a recent surge in mortgage rates is weighing on the economy, although the data is often subject to large revisions.
+While government housing data is often subject to large revisions, the reading was well below expectations and could be a sign that a recent surge in mortgage rates is weighing on the economy.

-The report could weaken the case for the U.S. Federal Reserve to reduce its support for the economy by trimming monthly bond purchases later this year.
+The data could weaken the case for the U.S. Federal Reserve to reduce its support for the economy by the end of the year.
+It also casts doubt on Wall Street expectations that the Fed will begin reducing monthly bond purchases next month.

 "The higher mortgage rates are having an impact on the housing market," said Scott Brown, chief economist with Raymond James in St. Petersburg, Florida.
 "That makes tapering (bond purchases) somewhat less likely."

-The government revised sharply lower its estimate for new home sales in May and June.

-Yields on U.S. government debt dropped sharply and the dollar weakened following the release of the data, a sign that some investors were scaling back bets that the Fed would trim its $85 billion (£54.62 billion) in monthly bond purchases next month.

-Mortgage rates have risen sharply since May on bets that the Fed would soon begin tapering its bond purchases.
-The stimulus program is designed to lower interest rates to make it easier for businesses to expand and take on new workers.
+Mortgage rates have risen sharply since May on bets that the Fed will begin reducing its bond purchases soon.
+The program aims to lower interest rates to make it easier for businesses to expand and take on new workers.

 The housing market, which has been a major drag on the U.S. economy since the 2007-09 recession, appeared to turn a corner early last year when home prices began to rise.